-The FMCA on behalf of Industry engaged a consultant to write a report (Elliott Report) detailing a range of costs based on the latest proposal by FSANZ.
+The FMCA on behalf of Industry engaged a consultant to write a report (Eliott Report) detailing a range of costs based on the latest proposal by FSANZ.
+This report was based on the assumption of a high risk profile for Industry.

-A summary of costs (rounded) outlined in the Elliott Report versus the findings of this review are outlined in the following table.
+A summary of costs (rounded) outlined in the Eliott Report versus the findings of this review are outlined in the following table.
 There are many generalisations that make up this table and further details as outlined in the following Section of this Report should be reviewed when assessing the table.
 A full analysis of costs was not conducted by the Author due to incomplete information from Industry.

-Cost Item Description Elliott Report Cost (\$) G McMullen Cost (\$) Comment

-Premix plant Premix 385,000 227,000 unknown 100,000 2 plants require construction Using \$2.50 /kg for GMc

-Feeder, Mill setup, flour storage 15,000,000 1,350,000 Assume \$50,000 for GMc

-Staff Not set Not set

-Analytical Testing 4,900,000 Not set

-Returns system 1,800,000 Not set

-Other costs 25,000 Not set
+Cost Item Description Eliott Report Cost (\$) G McMullen Cost (\$) Comment Premix plant 385,000 unknown 2 plants require construction Premix 227,000 100,000 Using \$2.50 /kg for GMc Feeder, Mill setup, flour storage 15,000,000 1,350,000 Assume \$50,000 for GMc Staff Not set Not set Analytical Testing 4,900,000 Not set Returns system 1,800,000 Not set Other costs 25,000 Not set